Behavior Therapy: How Constructive Behavior Therapy And Dream Interpretation Can Cure Us Of Mental Issues And Help Find Happiness

 All too many people in today’s world are believed to be suffering from some form of clinical depression.
 Persistent fear, anxiety, apathy, anger issues, lack of concentration, low self-esteem—these are some common symptoms of clinical depression.
 Researches increasingly show that unhealthy thought patterns and emotional distress result from maladaptive cognitive behavior.
 The latter is regarded as a serious illness.
-As such, anybody suffering from it must take recourse to behavior therapy in Atlanta.
+As such, anybody suffering from it must take recourse to behavior therapy.

 What makes us get trapped into the vicious pattern or cycle of persistent negative thoughts, fears, etc?